oracle/oracle-database-operator/docs/privateai/oke-logging.md

 In OCI, enable workload logging for the OKE cluster and send the Kubernetes container logs to an OCI Log Group.

-At a minimum, make sure you can filter or search by:
+At a minimum, ensure that you can filter or search by the following:

 - namespace: `pai`
 - Pod name